taha-farzalizadeh/text-highlighter/README.md

-# `js-test-highlighter` Documentation
+# `js-text-highlighter` Documentation

 ---

 ### **Overview**

-`js-test-highlighter` is a JavaScript library designed to help you highlight specific text in an HTML element.
+`js-text-highlighter` is a JavaScript library designed to help you highlight specific text in an HTML element.
 It provides customizable options for matching text and styling it with various colors.
 This package supports automatic text highlight updates when content changes and allows you to easily manage and configure highlighting settings.

 The library supports React, Vue, Angular, and plain JavaScript environments.